Table of contents

 The city had a festive buzz but was not crazy busy like it would have been closer to Christmas and New Year’s.

-We had booked a few activities before we arrived to make sure we didn’t miss out on things we really wanted to do and see but we also included some last-minute attractions too.
+So like i said wehad booked a few activities before we arrived to make sure we didn’t miss out on things we really wanted to do and see but we also included some last-minute attractions too.

 We stayed at the Yotel Hotel in Manhattan which was a great location.
-It was far enough off Broadway and Times Square to avoid the hustle and bustle but close enough that we could walk right into the centre.
+It was far enough off Broadway and Times Square to avoid the hustle and bustle but close enough that we could walk right into the center.

 The hotel itself was perfect for what we needed.
 It was very clean and super quirky.
 The rooms were small but certainly cleverly planned.
 On entering the room there was lots of space to move around and store our suitcases etc.